mmalyska/home-ops/README.md

 For provisioning the following tools are used:

 - [Ubuntu](https://ubuntu.com/download/server) - this is a pretty universal operating system that supports running all kinds of home related workloads in Kubernetes
-- [Ansible](https://www.ansible.com) - this is used to provision the Ubuntu operating system to be ready for Kubernetes and also to install k8s
+- [Talos](https://www.talos.dev) - this is used to provision all nodes within cluster with uniform system and configuration as gitops
 - [Terraform](https://www.terraform.io) - in order to help with the DNS settings this is used to provision an already existing Cloudflare domain and DNS settings

 ## 📝 Setup